traja-team/traja-research/README.md

-# traja-research

-## Traja Deep Learning Models
+# Traja: Deep Learning Models

-This repository set up the research environment(using colab) for the deep learning latent variable models for time series data.
+This repository set up the research environment (in colab) for the deep learning latent variable models for time series data.
 Available models and their tasks are,

 | Model | Classification | Prediction | Forecasting | Generation | Colab Link |
 | :---: | :---: | :---: | :---: | :---: | :---: |